 Given the numerous variant Tunisian stitches that were otherwise available, it would be reasonable for readers of Der Blatt to wonder what the one that required a special second hook and additional finishing was good for.
 In direct response to numerous queries received from readers who posed that very question, the illustrations and narrative explanation were reprinted in the 14 November issue of the same annual volume.
 Nothing was added about its visual effect but its heading was extended.

 “Panzerstich for application in men’s shawls, jackets, carriage blankets, etc.

-Despite this, Der Blatt never published instructions for any garments using it.
+Despite this, Der Blatt never published instructions for any garments using it (that I’ve managed to spot).
 Their designers continued to explore special-tool variants of the TSS, producing instructions (to be discussed separately) that call for the now familiar double-ended Tunisian hook before the end the century.